 I’ve created this example to demonstrate:

-On the left you’re seeing a JPG file of my logo, which does NOT support transparency, placed over the background photograph.
+On the left you’re seeing a JPG file of a logo, which does NOT support transparency, placed over the background photograph.
 What this means is that while the background won’t always be white, it will never be transparent so you can see the entire image or background behind it.

-On the right I’m showing you a PNG file of my logo, which always supports transparency, also placed over the background photo.
+On the right I’m showing you a PNG file of a logo, which always supports transparency, also placed over the background photo.
 As you can see, the entire background image behind the logo is clearly visible without any obstruction.

 In a nutshell, a PNG supports transparency and a JPG does not.